Aila Meriluoto

 Aila Meriluoto (10 January 1924 – 21 October 2019) was a Finnish poet, writer and translator.

-Meriluoto was born in Pieksämäki, and published her first collection of poems, Lasimaalaus in age of 22.
+Meriluoto was born in Pieksämäki, and published her first collection of poems, Lasimaalaus at the age of 22.
 It was a success among critics and readers.

 She became the most celebrated and widely read female poet of post-war Finland.
 The central themes of her early poems are art and femininity.
 Her first collections reflect the influence of Austrian author Rainer Maria Rilke.
-In collection Pahat unet (1956) some of the poems have a free form.
+In the collection Pahat unet (1956), some of the poems have a free form.
 The next collection, Portaat, came five years later, and there Meriluoto had found her own modern style of expression.

 Meriluoto lived in Sweden for 13 years.
-In 1974 she moved back to Finland, and the language of her poetry changed again to more close to a talking voice.
+In 1974, she moved back to Finland, and the language of her poetry changed again to closer to a talking voice.

-In addition to poems, Meriluoto wrote novels, and books for young people.
+In addition to poems, Meriluoto wrote novels and books for young people.
 She has translated works by Harry Martinson, Rainer Maria Rilke, Shakespeare and Goethe.

-Meriluoto was married 1948–1956 to another poet, Lauri Viita.
+Meriluoto was married from 1948 to 1956 to another poet, Lauri Viita.
 She described him and their stormy marriage in a biographical novel.

 Meriluoto died in a care home in Helsinki on 21 October 2019, aged 95.